library(tidyverse)

 We will build a regression tree model using the same variables that we used for the linear regression model.

-model.rt <- rpart(
+<- rpart(

-depreciation_per_month ~
+model.rt ~

-data = cars
+variantdata = cars

 )

-A good visual representation of the regression tree can be obtains by using rpart.plot.
+A good visual representation of the regression tree can be obtains by using rpart.plot

 rpart.plot(model.rt)

-We can see that the first variable that was split was age_in_months and that the resulting tree has five levels and terminates in 15 leaf nodes.
+and that the resulting tree has five levels and terminates in 15 leaf nodes.
 The values within each node are the mean depreciation_per_month of the observations that fall into that node and the percentage of the observations that reach that point.

-Because age_in_months was used first in the tree it is the single most important predictor of the monthly depreciation of a vehicle.
-The regression model divides the observations on age_in_months >= 21, placing all observations for which this is true in the node on the left-hand-side of the split and all other observations in the node on the right-hand-side.
+was used first in the tree it is the single most important predictor of the monthly depreciation of a vehicle.
+The regression model divides the observations on age_in_months >= 21

 We can get a feel for how good our model is by calculating the mean absolute error.

-MAE <- function(actual, predicted) { mean(abs(actual - predicted))}
+<- function(actual, predicted) { mean(abs(actual - predicted))} MAE

 Normally we would have divided our observations up into a training set and a testing set to perform this operation but here we will use mean absolute error to get a feel for how closely this model can predict our observed monthly depreciation.

-predicted = predict(model.rt, cars)
+= predict(model.rt, cars)

-actual = cars$depreciation_per_month
+predicted = cars$depreciation_per_month

 print(MAE(actual, predicted))